Digital Signage with Open-Source-Software

 Partially OSS Components

-Digital signage network operate as an arrangement of several components.
+A Digital signage network operates as an arrangement of several components.
 In the case of software, these are usually the player and the management.
 Another option would be to publish either only the player or the device and content management as free software.

 SmilControl and Xibo, among others, use this business model.
 At Xibo, the Android Player is licensable, and at our company we sell the SaaS CMS.
 By using SMIL, there is an additional advantage.
 In that case, a company can use other compatible SaaS solutions or develop its own CMS through the freely available documentation.